George IV ruled between 1820-1830. George IV was the eldest son of George III.

 At the age of 21 he fell in love with a Roman Catholic, Maria Anne Fitzherbert.
 He

-married Maria in an unofficial and legally void marriage, because the King's assent was
+married Maria in an unofficial and legally void marriage, because the King's assent

-In an attempt to please and to receive money from the parliament (to pay off his large
+In an attempt to please and to receive money from the parliament (to pay off his

-succeeded by his brother William IV.
+therefore was succeeded by his brother William IV.

 GEORGE IV 1820-1830